jtallar/gitflow/README.md

     - `with-pr`: boolean that states if a PR should be created or if merging should be done during execution
     - `labels`: array of strings with the labels to apply to the PR.
 Defaults to [].

+### Customization
+If you want to customize the default editor for Git and PR input, you can set the environment variables `VISUAL` or `EDITOR`.
+The order of priorities between variables is the following:

+> $VISUAL --> $EDITOR --> nano

 ## Execution
 Run gitflow with
     `gitflow <subcommand>`